Invest in your future – Join Australia's leading economic policy adviser

 - Treasury is focussed on increasing Indigenous representation and engagement in recognition of the vital contributions Aboriginal and Torres Strait Islander people can make across economic, cultural and organisational domains.
 By joining us, you will have the opportunity to build Treasury's knowledge, understanding and respect for Aboriginal and Torres Strait Islander cultures, and ensure our work continues to represent the Australian population we serve.

 - To learn more or to apply to the program through an Affirmative Measure visit our Graduate Program site.

 Indigenous employment initiatives are part of our broader workplace inclusion and diversity program that is driven by our commitment to value, respect and embrace diversity.
 Our commitment to inclusion and diversity is evident in actions we take to build Indigenous representation, understanding and engagement, including through:

-- the appointment of a Deputy Secretary, Meghan Quinn, to the role of Indigenous Champion;
+- the appointment of a Deputy Secretary, Sam Reinhardt, to the role of Indigenous Champion;

 - departmental recognition and celebration of Indigenous cultural events, such as National Reconciliation Week and NAIDOC Week;

 - participation in whole-of-government Indigenous recruitment programs, like the Indigenous Australian Government Development Program (IAGDP);

 - through our work to develop and implement a new Reconciliation Action Plan;